Treasurer's Office - Debt Management

 Cost of repairs to a vehicle, whether or not they result from the traveler’s actions, are not reimbursable.

-Risk Management - Should all contracts be sent to Risk Management Services for review?
+Insurance and Claims Administration - Should all contracts be sent to Insurance and Claims Administration for review?

-Risk Management Services will be happy to provide assistance upon request.
-Typically Risk Management Services reviews contracts received from the Office of General Counsel or Procurement.
+Insurance and Claims Administration will be happy to provide assistance upon request.
+Typically Insurance and Claims Administration reviews contracts received from the Office of General Counsel or Procurement.

 Yes, charges are made to major units and each of these units determines how the costs will be charged within their areas.
 Not every department will be recharged.
 For example, recharges to departments within the General Fund-Ann Arbor are charged to one chartfield combination.
 Flint, Dearborn and the Hospital receive one recharge for all the units within each.

-Risk Management - Will Risk Management provide loss prevention recommendations?
+Insurance and Claims Administration - Will Insurance and Claims Administration provide loss prevention recommendations?

-Yes, contact Risk Management Services at (734) 764-2200.
+Yes, contact Insurance and Claims Administration at (734) 764-2200.
 We will be happy to work with you and coordinate the services of experts to help formulate effective loss prevention plans.

 Treasurer's Office - Treasury Services - Funds Movement